c4s4/neon/README.md

-NEON
+NeON
 ====

 - Project :   <https://github.com/c4s4/changelog>.
 - Downloads : <https://github.com/c4s4/changelog/releases>.

-Neon is a build tool the way it should be.
+NeON is a build tool the way it should be.

 Installation
 ------------